It never gets easier, you just get faster

 Several local clubs organise events where you can just turn up, sign-on and race.
 Other events, managed nationally by CTT, require prior registration.
 All event details can be found on the CTT web site.

 Separate to the individual time trials are team time trails (TTT) where a team of usually 2, 4, or 9 riders complete the course riding in close formation to achieve the fastest time.
-A number of events allow a separate entry for teams but the annual TTT highlight is a 9-up event hosted by BMCC on the Silverstone Grand Prix racing circuit with over 80 teams of all abilities taking part.
+A number of events allow a separate entry for teams.

 A road race is a mass start event, over a specified distance, where the first person across the finish line is the winner – think Tour de France.